leon-k-martin/leon-k-martin/README.md

 ## About Me

-- 🧠 Interested in **whole-brain simulation** in clinical applications.
+- 🧠 Interested in **whole-brain simulation** for clinical applications.

 - 🖥 Currently working on the neuroinformatics platform, [The Virtual Brain](https://www.thevirtualbrain.org/).